Syed Ali Wasif from Flickr

 Photo by NeONBRAND on Unsplash

-Posted by Maria Pawlak, Fiction Reader for issue 9.2
+Posted by Maria Pawlak, Fiction Editor for issue 9.2

 Picture this: the perfect writing playlist is pulled up on Spotify.
 Your favorite pen rests beside a pristine notebook (you needed another brand new one for this project, of course), and the coffee you reheated in the microwave steams gently in front of your fully charged laptop.
 It’s perfect.
 Now, you think, I’ll finally be able to start my next big writing project.